larssonhthomas-afk/writebase-docs/docs/20waiting-list---information.md

 Who are you?

 You could be a content creator, a wiki producer, or just writing fiction that needs some structure.
-I think we have you covered.
+I think  have you covered.

 It helps if you already use Airtable, but it is not required.
 You will learn :-)